ICICLE-ai/Food-Access-Model/README.md

 ### Prerequisites

-You will need python to run this project.
+You will need python and postgreSQL to run this project.
+Download postgreSQL if you have not already.

 ### Installation